d-khan/assembly/arithmetic-instructions/lecture.md

 		var4 resb 1
 ```

 The following figure shows the value stored in $var4$, along with the register details.
 The `gdp` parameters are set accordingly to achieve the desired output.
-Before gdp, ensure the filename is assembled using a nasm assembler and must be error-free.
+Before gdb, ensure the filename is assembled using a nasm assembler and must be error-free.
 Replace {filename} with the actual filename.

 ```
-gdp {filename}
+gdb {filename}
 layout asm
 layout regs
 watch (int) var4